Skip to main content

 Finding Aids:

 A guide describing each of the maps is available, prepared by John Brian Harley and Minda C. Phillips, University of Exeter, and includes sections on provenance and cartographers, an alphabetical list with reel and reference numbers, and select bibliography.
 This is found in The Loyalist Collection red binder and on the shelf under the call no. HIL-MICGDL E208 .G73 (2 volumes).
-The listing of West Indies or Caribbean maps from the guide is available electronically (see Electronic Finding Aid section).
+The listing of West Indies or Caribbean maps from the guide is available as a PDF.

 PDF Finding Aid: